VHS to DVD conversion setup.

 My old VHS tapes seem fine.
 Why should I go through the trouble of converting them to DVD?
 That's a great question!
 While your tapes might look okay now, the magnetic tape inside them naturally breaks down over time, even if they're just sitting on a shelf.
 This can lead to faded colors, fuzzy sound, or even make them unplayable.
 Converting them to DVD, or even better, digital files, safeguards those precious memories on a more stable format.
 Plus, let's be honest, finding a working VCR these days can be a challenge, so digitizing makes your home movies much easier to watch and share with family.

 I'm not very technical.
 Is there a simple way for me to convert my VHS tapes without getting overwhelmed?
 Absolutely!
 If the idea of cables and software settings makes your head spin, using a professional service is a fantastic, stress-free option.
-Companies like ours at YesVideo, or others like Legacybox, handle the entire process for you.
+Companies like ours at YesVideo, or others like Legacybox, handle the entire video transferring process for you.
 You just send in your tapes, and they do all the technical work, returning your memories in a ready-to-watch digital format.
 It’s perfect if you value your time and want experts to ensure a quality transfer.

 If I decide to convert my VHS tapes to DVD myself, what's one common mistake I should try to avoid?
 One of the most important steps, and one that's easy to overlook, is "finalizing" the DVD after you've recorded your VHS tape onto it.
 If you're using a VCR/DVD recorder combo unit or a standalone DVD recorder, this step closes out the disc.
 Without finalizing, the DVD might only play back in the machine it was recorded on, not in other standard DVD players or computers.
 So, always check your recorder's manual for how to finalize your discs!